 What used to be a luxury a decade ago is now one of the most accessible assets to the entrepreneurs.
 I am talking about eCommerce websites and mobile applications.
 Today, entrepreneurs have access to ready-made eCommerce software, mobile app builders, turnkey clone scripts, which can build online retail stores in minutes without writing a single line of code.
 Starting an eCommerce business hasn’t been easier.

-However, this is also the truth that these technologies are accessible to every other entrepreneur out there.
+However, this is also the truth that these technologies, including headless commerce platforms, are accessible to every other entrepreneur out there.
 Consequently, there is a harsh competition, as many of them struggle to drive sales.
 That’s where entrepreneurs today need to focus more on conversion optimization strategies to beat the competition.

 Woorise is the easiest way to create viral contests, giveaways & competitions, landing pages and engaging forms such us surveys and quizzes.
 Generate more sales, increase traffic, social engagement and followers.
 See examples

 For eCommerce businesses, a lead is an element that reveals the interest of a potential customer in making a purchase.
 Whereas the process of finding such potential customers after analyzing certain traits is lead generation.
 It works on simple principles.
 If a customer has an interest in making a purchase, he or she would show certain traits that if a business discovers on time, can employ certain strategies to pull a sale.
 Businesses use various tactics to discover the traits and refer these devices as lead magnets.

 Depending on the business, products, and nature of your lead magnets, a trait could be anything that shows an interest:

 - Creating a user account on the site

 - Subscribing to email newsletters

 - Clicking on a CTA button

 - Subscribing to price drop alert